 Konstantin Yakovlev, PhD in Physics and Mathematics, AI expert

-The first stage of the project was supported by
+The project was supported by

 Garage Museum of Contemporary Art (Moscow)